AdnanHodzic/displaylink-debian/README.md

 DisplayLink driver installer for Debian GNU/Linux and Ubuntu.

 #### Problem
-[DisplayLink](http://www.displaylink.com/) releases its drivers only for Ubuntu, and latest kernel version they support is 3.19.
+[DisplayLink](http://www.displaylink.com/) releases its drivers only for Ubuntu 14.04, and latest kernel version they support is 3.19.

 #### displaylink-debian